Johny270/ASP-NET-CORE-dev/FirstProject/README.md

 3. Adding Validation to Data Entries in a Form.

-    It is done by simnply adding the following line, in the model class, on top of the property we want to check:
+    It is done by simply adding the following line, in the model class, on top of the property we want to check:
     ```
         [Required(ErrorMessage = "Please enter your email address")]
         [EmailAddress] // getting specific about the nature of the data
     ```
+    The controller base class provide a property called ModelState.
+If the ModelState.IsValid returns false then the validation has failed and we can decide how to display the error message in the view

 4. Adding Style.